All the articles published in the October 2016 issue of The Structural Engineer.

 Ian May finds this to be a useful book for undergraduate students in certain respects – its key points, conceptual questions and clear layout in particular – but feels it is let down by a lack of rigour.

-This months letters consider the Eurocodes - both their current application and future; presentation skills when addressing a lay audience; responsibilities of structural engineers and steel detailers; and the value of creativity in a structural engineer's education.
+This month's letters consider the Eurocodes – both their current application and future; presentation skills when addressing a lay audience; responsibilities of structural engineers and steel detailers; and the value of creativity in a structural engineer's education.

-Upcoming events at HQ and around the regional groups.
+A round-up of events at Institution HQ and around the regional groups.

 In this section we shine a spotlight on papers recently published in Structures – the Research Journal of The Institution of Structural Engineers.